Great for: Couples, Culture,

 Kenilworth may appear as just your average small historic town, but scratch the surface and you’ll discover a vibrant, eclectic and passionate arts scene as well as some great ideas and options for those of an arty and crafty bent.

-You’ll find quite a few other shops to peruse on Warwick Road, but when you are done take a wander through Abbey Fields to the High Street in Old Kenilworth and make sure to stop by the Farthing Gallery.
-Owned and run by an artist, this is THE spot in Kenilworth for finding your own piece of local and UK based craft and artwork.
-Afterwards you might need a refuel, happily there is plenty of choice locally (all housed in suitably historic buildings), Alexa Lauren Patisserie and The Old Bakery are just opposite.
+You’ll find quite a few other shops to peruse on Warwick Road, but when you are done take a wander through Abbey Fields to the High Street in Old Kenilworth for a refuel and some crafting, happily there is plenty of choice locally (all housed in suitably historic buildings).
+The Creative Cafe is a space where grown-ups can unwind with delicious handmade food and specialty coffee, while children (or adults!) dive into the craft menu—choosing something fun and imaginative to make while they visit.
+Alternatively The Old Bakery is just opposite for a delicious coffee.

 If you still have energy left, why not catch a performance at one of Kenilworth’s TWO theatres?
 Both the Talisman Theatre and the Priory Theatre host regular plays, exhibitions and performances.
 You’ll also find plenty of live music options around town although special mention goes to Treehouse Books for their monthly open mic nights and poetry evenings as well as live music, films and other events.